ddev/ddev/docs/users/troubleshooting.md

 ## General Troubleshooting Strategies

-* Start with a `ddev poweroff` to make sure all containers can start fresh.
+* Please start with a `ddev poweroff` to make sure all containers can start fresh.
 * Temporarily turn off firewalls and virus checkers while you're troubleshooting.
 * If you have customizations (PHP overrides, nginx or Apache overrides, MySQL overrides, custom services, config.yaml changes) please back them out while troubleshooting.
 It's important to have the simplest possible environment while troubleshooting.
 * Check your Docker disk space and memory allocation if you're using Docker Desktop on Windows or macOS.